-Accountable Care Organizations (ACOs) are organizations of health care providers that agree to be accountable for the quality, cost, and overall care of beneficiaries enrolled in the traditional fee-for-service programs for particular, contracted health plans.
+Accountable Care Organizations (ACOs) are networks of health care providers that agree to be accountable for the quality, cost, and overall care of patients.

 On March 31, 2011, the US Department of Health and Human Services proposed the initial set of guidelines for the establishment of ACOs under the Medicare Shared Savings Program (Section 3022 of the Patient Protection and Affordable Care Act).
 These guidelines outline the necessary steps that voluntary groups of physicians, hospitals, and other health care providers must complete in order to participate in ACOs.